CHAPTER Eng

 development hour units for the actual time of each program;

-Teaching or instructing qualifying courses or seminars or making
+instructing qualifying courses or seminars or making presentations at technical

-Each published article for a trade journal shall equal 2 professional
+article for a trade journal shall equal 2 professional development hours;

 (i) Active participation in professional or